lucaslorentz/caddy-supervisor/README.md

 For every **run** caddy directive a command is executed in background and killed when caddy stops.

 ## Caddyfile syntax
-The simplest configuration requires only to specify the command the args:
+The simplest configuration requires only to specify the command and args:
 ```
-run command args
+run command arg1 arg2 arg3
 ```

 Use a block for more control: